WebLauncher/book/_build/html/_sources/components.txt

 ------------------

 WebLauncher Framework offers a code builder that will automatically create a new component.
-Navigate to ``yourdomain.com/module_name/new_component?a=build`` and this should generate you a new componet ``new_component`` if it's not existing.
+Navigate to http://localhost/new_module/new_component?a=build and this should generate you a new component ``new_component`` if it's not existing.

 .. warning::
-	For this to work your webserver has to have write persmissions on the ``modules/module_name/components/`` folder and the ``$this->build_enabled`` configuration needs to be **true**.
+	For this to work your web server has to have write permissions on the ``modules/new_module/components/`` folder and the ``$this->build_enabled`` configuration needs to be **true**.

-To manually create a new component simply go into the ``modules/module_name/components/`` folder and add a new folder called {new_component}.
+To manually create a new component simply go into the ``modules/new_module/components/`` folder and add a new folder called 'new_component'.
 No space or starting numbers are allowed in the name of the folder.
 The name should be URL compliant.

-The new component should be now accesible using ``yourdomain.com/module_name/new_component``.
+The new component should be now accessible using http://localhost/new_module/new_component .
 Accessing this path should pop a 404 error.
 Since your new component has no controller code you will have to create an ``new_component.php`` file and post the following code::

 	class new_component_page extends Page {